oren/oren.github.io/certifications/certified-business-plan-judge/README.md

 ## Training (5 minutes)

-A Business Plan is a document.
+A Business plan is a document.
 You score it between 0 and 24.
 Spend only 5-10 minutes reading and scoring it.

 ![score](how-to-score-a-business-plan.png)